 |

-Template making work was commenced today, with then extension of the transmission tunnel.
-It's a tight fit all over since I hope to be able to get three fairly comfortable pedals mounted.
-There is only between 3/8" and 5/8" of room between the transmission case and the tunnel.
-I would have wanted a shifter poking up somewhere in this second part of the tunnel, but the BMW shifter is coming out of the rear of the transmission. |
+Template making work was commenced today, with the extension of the transmission tunnel.
+It's a tight fit all over since the goal is to be able to get three fairly comfortable pedals mounted.
+There is only about 3/8" to 5/8" of room between the transmission case and the tunnel.
+I would have wanted a shifter poking up somewhere in this second part of the tunnel, but the shifter will likely be further back. |

 |